 - Sales leader, evangelist Most people in these roles often lack compassion, balance, humour and present a ‘lying face’ to the audience.

 - No previous appearances.
 If your speaker cannot easily be found on Youtube in, at least, a company video or conference presentation, that’s a warning flag.

 - Accents and Language.
-We respect our audience and people who are hard to ‘hear’ get less engagement.
+We respect our audience and people who are hard to ‘hear’ get less engagement or drive away audience.

 Still Up For It?

 Well, ok.
-The contact form is below.
-We apologize in advance if we do not respond to your request.
+The contact form is here.
+We apologise in advance if we do not respond to your request.